 Sportswear, including hooded tops, or casual clothes should not be mixed with smart school wear.
+School bags should be similarly dark in colour and unobtrusive.

 After Games, Activities or PE, all students must return to the changing rooms and change back into their normal school clothes before leaving the School site.